 I also really like this corner spillover, creating another very unique look.

 Installing Spillovers In Your Pool

 Want a spillover in your swimming pool?
 Ask your pool builder about it during the design process!
-Spillovers are near impossible to install DIY after the fact, it really needs to be incorporated into the initial design of the pool.
-As you can tell from the designs above, there are a ton of ways to approach this water feature, so provide your pool builder with some inspiration and let them unleash their creativity too during the design phase.
+Spillovers are near impossible to install DIY after the fact; it really needs to be incorporated into the initial design of the pool.
+As you can tell from the designs above, there are many ways to approach this water feature, so provide your pool builder with some inspiration and let them unleash their creativity during the design phase.